crapp/labpowerqt/README.md

   can do about it as I believe it is because of a bug in their code.

 * Polling frequencies higher than 1Hz seem to work unreliable on OSX and Windows.
-	I have no idea if this is a problem with QtSerialport or the underlying driver implementation or system layer.
+	I have no idea if this is a problem with QSerialPort, the underlying driver implementation or system layer.

 ## License